 - Boosting income and building assets

-- Providing free, high-quality, one-on-one financial counseling
+- Providing free, high-quality, one-on-one financial counseling and coaching

-- Increasing access to safe and affordable financial services
+- Increasing access to safe and affordable financial services and products

 - Advocating for consumers in the marketplace